nevesnunes/blog/_posts/2020-07-20-CTF-Writeup---UIUCTF-2020---RFCland.markdown

 00000004: data
 ```

 The flag can be obtained by concatenating the first 3 files, although I still required the `convert` workaround to view it.

-I looked up a breakdown of the [JFIF file format](https://raw.githubusercontent.com/corkami/pics/master/binary/JPG.png), which lead me to search our files for the "end of image" marker with `grep $'\xff\xd9`, which returned no matches.
+To figure out why the image was considered invalid, I looked up a breakdown of the [JFIF file format](https://raw.githubusercontent.com/corkami/pics/master/binary/JPG.png), which lead me to search our files for the "end of image" marker with `grep $'\xff\xd9`, which returned no matches.
 So the complete flag also needs those magic bytes appended to work with picky image viewers:

 ```bash
 cat 00000000 00000001 00000002 <(printf '%s' $'\xff\xd9') > flag.jpg